AllQuietApp/terraform-provider-allquiet/docs/resources/integration.md

 - `display_name` (String) The display name of the integration
 - `team_id` (String) The team id of the integration
 - `type` (String) The type of the integration.
-See all types here: https://allquiet.app/api/public/v1/integration/types
+See all types here: [All Quiet integration types](https://allquiet.app/api/public/v1/inbound-integration/types)

 ### Optional